fuzsh/iramount/README.md

 #number to persian text converter
-This library enables you to create formal Farsi spoken format for numbers that represent an amount in Rials (IRR).
+This NodeJs library enables you to create formal Farsi spoken format for numbers that represent an amount in Rials (IRR).

 ##install
 using npm :